bitblocksplicer/bundler/README.md

 Sunglasses: ZEW5M525-CBSDA59D-JB54H446-3DE5AEZD-DCDCC48P
 ```
-We have 3 Gloves, 4 Pants, 8 Shoes and a Sunglasses codes.
+We have 3 Gloves, 4 Pants, 8 Shoes, and a Sunglasses code.
 We want to bundle them, which means to get maximum number of bundles that can be created.
 ### With Default Settings
 If you don't change anything, default settings of the script creates a bundle like this:
 ```markdown